-Facebook gives business owners a platform to share their news and ideas with an engaged audience, while growing that audience at the same time.
+Facebook gives business owners a platform to share their news and ideas with an engaged audience.
 For the audience, it’s where they go to connect with people and businesses they are interested in and to share their interests with other people.

 In short, both sides are on Facebook to make a connection deeper than a visit to a website or an online store.
 So where does selling on Facebook fit into the equation?
 Can you have a genuine connection with your community and sell at the same time?